Doctor of Musical Arts (DMA) Handbook

 Grievance Policy and Procedures

-Grievances arising within the School of Music must be heard under the School’s Grievance Procedure.
-The School of Music grievance procedure applies to the faculty members, unclassified professional staff, and students.
+Grievances arising within the School of Music must be heard under the School’s Grievance Procedure, which can be found here.
+The School of Music grievance procedure applies to faculty members, unclassified professional staff, and students.

 Musicology Written Qualifying Examination